-Personal data must not be kept longer than necessary for the purposes for which it was originally collected.
 This applies to all personal data, whether held on UKCEH core systems, local PCs, laptops or mobile devices or held on paper.
-If the data is no longer required, it must be securely destroyed or deleted.
+If the data is no longer required or past its retention period, it must be securely destroyed or deleted.
 UKCEH's Records Management Policy can be found here and is based on both legal and business requirements.